Skip to main content

 Action 3: the Welsh Government’s Programme for Government commits to embedding period dignity in schools

-For 2024 to 2025, local authorities retained the ability to spend up to 20% of the grant.
+For 2025 to 2026, local authorities retain the ability to spend up to 20% of the grant.
 This is for training and education for learners, teachers, and community members.

 In November 2024, we awarded a contract to produce a range of health and well-being curriculum related resources.
-These resources, available in Spring 2025, will support learning on menstrual well-being.
+These resources, available in autumn 2025, will support learning on menstrual well-being.

 Action 4: work with our trade unions, public services, private and third sectors to create guidance and promote policies on period dignity and the menopause and to ensure educational and practical period dignity resources are available